This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Under the foodie experiences of the festival, you can take culinary workshops, go on themed food tours, grab exclusive tasting menus, and even attend masterclasses with world-renowned chefs in Dubai.
 Time to take a peek into the kitchens of creative innovations!

-Outside of cafes, food kiosks, and restaurants, the city is usually lit up in the glitzy colours of a celebration.
+Outside of cafes, food kiosks, and restaurants, the city is usually lit up in the glitzy colors of a celebration.
 You’ll find numerous thrilling activities or if you want to take it lightly, laugh your heart out at the entertainment and comedy shows.

 Best homegrown hotspots